 Does the conditionally "Western" game management differ from the conditionally "Cypriot-Eastern European" one today?

-Another important difference is a higher level of self—presentation, a culture of discussion, a better mental discipline developed through writing an essay.
+Another important difference is a higher level of self—presentation, a culture of discussion, and a better mental discipline developed through writing an essay.

 Main problems: missing or broken self-diagnosis mechanisms: 9 out of 10 notice burnout when it has already passed into a severe stage.

-I would also like to highlight communication problems separately: some still think either newspaper editorials or indictments, although there is a huge range of corrective tools.
+I would also like to highlight communication problems separately: some still think either with newspaper editorials or indictments, although there is a huge range of corrective tools.